Nonlinear Bayesian Doppler Tomography for Simultaneous Reconstruction of Flow and Temperature: Diagnostics with Coherence Imaging Spectroscopy

 \subsection{Projection Equation}

-The signal measured with CIS is the result of line integration of physical quantities including the emissivity \( e \), ion temperature \( T_\mathrm{i} \), and ion velocity \( \vec{v}_\mathrm{i} \) in the plasma, as shown in Fig.~\ref{fig: forward_model}.
-Assuming that ions in the plasma are distributed according to a Maxwellian distribution and emit radiation with a singlet line such as the 468~nm line of He~II, the relationship between the measured data, \( S_\mathrm{CIS}(\vec{x}) \), and the local variables \( T_\mathrm{i}(\vec{r}) \), \( \vec{v}_\mathrm{i}(\vec{r}) \), and \( e(\vec{r}) \) can be strictly derived (see Appendix~\ref{app: derive of cis}) as:
+The signal measured with CIS is the result of line integration of physical quantities including the emissivity \( e(\vec{r})\), ion temperature \( T_\mathrm{i} (\vec{r})\), and ion velocity \( \vec{v}_\mathrm{i}(\vec{r}) \) in the plasma, as shown in Fig.~\ref{fig: forward_model}.
+Assuming a Maxwellian ion velocity distribution and radiation with a singlet spectral line, such as the 468~nm He~II line used in the present experiment, the CIS signal can be expressed as a line integral of the local emissivity, ion temperature, and ion velocity along the line of sight.
+Under these assumptions, the relation between the measured data, \( S_\mathrm{CIS}(\vec{x}) \), and the local plasma parameters \( T_\mathrm{i}(\vec{r}) \), \( \vec{v}_\mathrm{i}(\vec{r}) \), and \( e(\vec{r}) \) can be derived (see Appendix~\ref{app:derive_cis}):

-where \( L(\vec{x}) \) denotes the line of sight corresponding to the pixel at \( \vec{x} \), and \( \mathrm{d}l \) is the differential path length along \( L(\vec{x}) \).
-The left-hand sides correspond to the observed data acquired from Eq.~\eqref{eq: signals of CIS}, whereas the right-hand sides detail the line integrations performed along the LOS. \( I_\mathrm{D} \) is the effective amplitude of the modulated component of \( S_\mathrm{CIS} \), which is given by:
+where \( L(\vec{x}) \) denotes the line of sight (LOS) corresponding to the pixel at \( \vec{x} \), and \( \mathrm{d}l \) is the differential path length along \( L(\vec{x}) \).
+The left-hand sides correspond to the observed data acquired from Eq.~\eqref{eq: signals of CIS}, whereas the right-hand sides detail the line integrations performed along the LOS. \( I_\mathrm{D} \) is the effective amplitude of the modulated component of \( S_\mathrm{CIS} \), which is given by~\cite{Howard_2003, Howard2010-fl}:

 In this paper, the hat symbol \( \hat{} \) denotes dimensionless quantities; \( \hat{T} \) and \( \hat{\vec{v}} \) are normalized as \( \hat{T} := T_\mathrm{i} / T_\mathrm{c} \) and \( \hat{\vec{v}} := \vec{v}_\mathrm{i} / v_\mathrm{c} \), respectively.
-Here, \( T_\mathrm{c} \) and \( v_\mathrm{c} \) are the characteristic temperature and characteristic velocity, given by:
+Here, \( T_\mathrm{c} \) and \( v_\mathrm{c} \) are the characteristic temperature and characteristic velocity, given by~\cite{Howard_2003, Howard2010-fl}:

-where \( k_\mathrm{B} \) is the Boltzmann constant, \( c \) is the speed of light, \( m_\mathrm{s} \) is the mass of the ion species, and \( \hat{N}(\vec{x}) \) is group delay, defined as
+where \( k_\mathrm{B} \) is the Boltzmann constant, \( c \) is the speed of light, \( m_\mathrm{s} \) is the mass of the ion species, and \( \hat{N}(\vec{x}) \) is group delay\cite{Gradic_2021}, defined as

 where \( \lambda_0 \) is the central wavelength of the spectrum.
 The first equation, Eq.~\eqref{eq: transform_I0}, is a standard projection equation, while the second equation, Eq.~\eqref{eq: transform_TV}, is a complex nonlinear equation where the emissivity, temperature, and velocity variables are intertwined, as discussed in the introduction.